MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Microsoft.Graph.Applications.md

 Adds a key credential to a servicePrincipal.
 This method along with removeKey can be used by a servicePrincipal to automate rolling its expiring keys.
 As part of the request validation for this method, a proof of possession of an existing key is verified before the action can be performed.
-ServicePrincipals that don't have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won't be able to use this service action.
+ServicePrincipals that don’t have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won’t be able to use this service action.
 Update servicePrincipal can be used to perform an update instead.

 ### [Add-MgServicePrincipalPassword](Add-MgServicePrincipalPassword.md)